Skip to main content

 Less common but serious side effects can include bleeding, heart rhythm problems, liver or kidney problems, lung problems, severe allergic reactions, severe skin or eye problems, and increased blood sugar levels.

 Some people treated with these drugs develop skin cancers, especially squamous cell skin cancers.
-Your doctor will want to check your skin often during treatment.
-You should also let your doctor know right away if you notice any new growths or abnormal areas on your skin.
+Your cancer care team will want to check your skin often during treatment.
+You should also let them know right away if you notice any new growths or abnormal areas on your skin.

 RET inhibitors